ebricks/justapis-swift-sdk/README.md

 In this example, you can see us use the `get` conveneince method on our gateway.

 This method prepares and submits a GET request using as few parameters as we likely need.
 There are a number of these convenience methods available for each of the common HTTP methods (GET, POST, PUT, DELETE).
-The full list of these convenience methods are available in `CoreTypes.swift`
+The full list of these convenience methods are available in `Gateway.swift`

+You may also prepare your own requests from scratch using any object that conforms to the `RequestProperties` protocol. `MutableRequestProperties` is provided for your convenience.
+Instead of calling one of the convenience methods, simply pass your request properties and the callback to the `submitRequest` method.

+### Request Queue

+Each instance of Gateway throttles requests so that no more than `maxActiveRequests` run at any time (default=2).
+If you submit requests faster than they can be processed, the pending requests can be accessed through the `pendingRequests` property.

+You may pause and resume the request queue at any time.
+When paused, the Gateway will not start any new requests that have been queued.
+You may want to pause the queue when you go offline and resume it when connectivity is restored.

+Requests are immutable and **cannot** be modified once they've been submitted to the Gateway.
+However, you can cancel requests that are still pending by calling `cancelRequest(...)`

+### Automatic Content-Type Parsing

+The CompositedGateway supports automatic parsing based on Content-Type.
+By calling `setParser(...)`.
+You may register a `ResponseProcessor` to run whenever a certain Content-Type is encountered on the gateway.
+The `JsonCompositedGateway` uses this tecnique to automatically parse JSON responses when the Content-Type is `application/json`

+You may assign as many Content-Type parsers as you'd like.

+You may disable automatic Content-Type parsing for any request by setting the `applyContentTypeParsing` Request property to false.

+You may force a response to be interpreted with a certain Content-Type by setting the `contentTypeProperty` Request property to a non-nil value.
+This Content-Type will be used in place of any returned in the response headers.

+### Response Caching

+The CompositedGateway supports caching of responses.
+You may control cache behavior using Request properties.

+You make sure a fresh network request is performed by setting `allowCachedResponse` to false.

+You may disable the caching of a response by setting `cacheResponseWithExpiration` to 0.
+Setting it to a higher value suggests the number of seconds for which a cached response will be preserved.

+You may provide a custom cache identifier for a request by setting the `customCacheIdentifier` property.
+By default, only the method, path, and query parameters are used to distinguish requests from one another.
+If your headers or body are relevant to cached responses, you'll want to set a customCacheIdentifer that appropriately captures this information.
+An example might be if you send search parameters using the BODY of a GET or POST request and want to cache the responses.

 ### Receiving JSON Responses

-If your JustAPI endpoints provide their responses in JSON, you can use the `JsonGateway` or apply a `JsonResponseProcessor` to the `CompositeGateway`.
+If your JustAPI endpoints provide their responses in JSON, you can use the `JsonGateway` or set a `JsonResponseProcessor` as a `CompositedGateway` content-type parser.

 ```swift
 var gateway = JsonGateway(baseUrl: NSURL("http://my-justapi-server.local:5000/"))